 It’s Not Just For BPD

-Dialectical Behavioral Therapy was originally created to treat Borderline Personality Disorder, but it has since been expanded to help with a whole range of mental disorder such as depression or anxiety.
+Dialectical Behavioral Therapy was originally created to treat Borderline Personality Disorder, but it has since been expanded to help with a whole range of mental disorders such as depression or anxiety.
 If you have trouble managing your emotions and behaviors, or find interpersonal relationships hard, regardless of what diagnosis if any you have, DBT can help you.
-Some therapists have a mixed group, meaning there are people of various diagnoses together, while other’s have groups made up of people with the same diagnosis.
+Some therapists have a mixed group, meaning there are people of various diagnoses together, while others have groups made up of people with the same diagnosis.
 There are benefits to both and often it comes down to the patient’s and therapist’s preference.

 Dialectical behavioral therapy has been highly effective for a lot of people.
 The group sessions are particularly important in treatment as they act more like a class, teaching and providing chances to practice the skills learned.
 There is no need to be worried about joining or fitting in as everyone is there for the same purpose- to make meaningful changes to their life.
 To learn more, be sure to contact us.
 We’d be more than happy to discuss if DBT is the right fit for you.